himotoyoshi/fortio-namelist/README.md

 --------

 * Flexible parsing enables reading of namelists in various formats.
-* Various pptions are provided to output the namelist in the format of your choice.
+* Various options to control the output namelist string in the format of your choice.
 * Able to convert namelist format to JSON or YAML format using Ruby's standard library

 Installation